Getting started with Terraform

 Initialize

-command installs the providers defined in the Terraform configuration.
+The init command installs the providers defined in the Terraform configuration.

 terraform init

-directory in the current path.
-So you must run the init
+Terraform installs the providers inside the .terraform directory in the current path.
+So you must run the init command again when working on a new path.

 Format the configuration file